Using Incident Reporting in Healthcare to Improve Sepsis Outcomes

 The upfront cost of incident reporting systems might seem like a large number at first.
 However, when you calculate the return on investment over time, investing in this software can save your organization much money while improving the quality of care.

-Incident reporting systems have digital rounding tools to automatically alert care team members when an issue has occurred.
+Incident reporting systems have rounding software that automatically alert care team members when an issue has occurred.

 Access to real-time information allows supervisors to conduct proactive service recovery and speak to unsatisfied patients before leaving the facility, leading to timely resolution of issues.